Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Select interaction model per user and system flow

-Split use cases into sync and async paths based on latency, consistency and acceptable degradation requirements.
+Split flows into synchronous and asynchronous paths based on latency, consistency, and acceptable degradation.

 Step 3